 Surrounded by Admiralty Island to the west and the Main Channel to the east, Gilbert Island plays home to 100 property sites, two-thirds of which boast on-the-water locations.

 You don’t have to be on an island to enjoy the Harbor and the wonderful real estate it has to offer.
 Some people I know personally love to be on the “mainland” so to speak.
-Each island is hard to get to in some way shape or form.
-Being on the mainland you can get a beautiful home whether it be modern, mid century, farm house, cap cod, or any kind of style you like.
+Each island is hard to get to in some way, shape or form.
+Being on the mainland, you can get a beautiful home, whether a modern, mid-century, farmhouse, cap cod, or any style you like.

 The harbor also has a lot of condo and townhome developments.
-Some on water, and some off water.
-This makes it so you don’t have to be a multimillionaire to live on the water or live in the harbor in general.
-This is another great option for those who want to live in the harbor with a low maintenance home or don’t want to spend millions. check out some of my favorite harbour communities at Huntington Beach condos and townhomes for sale.
-This post I detail my favorite communities in the harbor to help you make a great decision.
+Some on water, and some off the water.
+This makes it, so you don’t have to be a multimillionaire to live on the water or in the harbor.
+This is another great option for those who want to live in the harbor with a low-maintenance home or don’t want to spend millions.
+Check out some of my favorite harbor communities at Huntington Beach condos for sale.
+In this post I detail my favorite communities in the harbor to help you make a great decision.
 The most famous none island community is the planned community of Coral Cay.

-This hidden gem of a neighborhood that come loaded with views of the expansive channel, 24-hour guarded gates, lighted tennis courts, private boat docks, gated exotic tropical flagstone courtyards, large formal living rooms and dining areas with romantic fireplaces, chef’s delight kitchens with ample cabinets and counter areas with charming breakfast nooks, family rooms with custom built-ins and cozy fireplaces, wood plantation shutters and custom crown molding, magnificent staircases with backdrops featuring walls of glass, secluded master suites with textured voluminous ceilings and water views and master baths with travertine floors, granite counters, antiqued cabinets, huge double showers and enormous walk-in closets.
+This hidden gem of a neighborhood comes loaded with views of the expansive channel, 24-hour guarded gates, lighted tennis courts, private boat docks, gated exotic tropical flagstone courtyards, large formal living rooms, and dining areas with romantic fireplaces, chef’s delight kitchens with ample cabinets and counter areas with charming breakfast nooks, family rooms with custom built-ins and cozy fireplaces, wood plantation shutters and custom crown molding, magnificent staircases with backdrops featuring walls of glass, secluded master suites with textured voluminous ceilings and water views and master baths with travertine floors, granite counters, antiqued cabinets, huge double showers, and enormous walk-in closets.

 Whether it’s enjoying the Christmas “boat parade” from your own backyard or soaking in the seductive sunsets to finalize your day, this is a lifestyle that can be described as “a touch of heaven in Huntington Beach.”

 Whatever property is right for you is what you should choose to pursue.
 The great thing about Huntington Harbour real estate is it has something for everyone.
-And that’s what makes the area so charming, delightful, inspiring and full of diversity and culture.
-Speaking of culture, let’s dig a little more on that topic.
+And that’s what makes the area so charming, delightful, inspiring, and full of diversity and culture.
+Speaking of culture, let’s dig a little more into that topic.

 Shopping and Eating

-There are two main places to shop and eat in the harbour area.
+There are two main places to shop and eat in the harbor area.
 The Huntington Harbour Mall and also Peters Landing.
 Let’s take a look at both.